canonical-ols/conn-check/README.rst

     The URL to fetch.

 method
-    The method to use.
-Optional.
+    Optional HTTP method to use.
 Default: "GET".

 expected_code
-    The status code that defines success.
-Optional.
+    Optional status code that defines success.
 Default: 200.

 proxy_host
     Optional HTTP proxy to connect via.

 proxy_port
-    Port to use with ``proxy_host``.
+    Optional port to use with ``proxy_host``.
 Default: 8000.

 headers:
     Optional headers to send, as a dict of key-values.
 Multiple values can be